dice-group/QALD-Generator/README.md

 ## QALDGen: Question Answering Over Linked Data Benchmark Generator

 QALDGen is Question Answering Over Linked Data (QALD) Benchmarks generation framework which is able to generate customized QALD benchmarks .
 The framework is flexible enough to generate benchmarks of varying sizes and according to the user-defined criteria on the most important QA features to be considered for Question Answering benchmarking.
 The generation of benchmarks is achieved by selecting prototypical queries (of a user-defined size and specialized selection criteria) using different clustering algorithms.

+### Generating Benchmarks from Source
+Due to large size of the source code, we have made the code externally from [here](https://hobbitdata.informatik.uni-leipzig.de/benchmarks-data/QALDGen-cli.zip).
+Unzip the folder which contains 4 -- Agglomerative, commons-math3, FEASIBLE, QALDBench-Generator -- java projects.
+QALDBench-Generator is the main project from where benchmarks can be generated.
+Note this project requires the other 3 project to be included in the build path.
+Also all the jar files in the lib folder of FEASIBLE and Agglomerative need to be added into the main project.

 ### QALDGen RDF Dataset
 The RDF dataset of QA created for QALDGen can be downloaded from [here](https://github.com/dice-group/QALD-Generator/blob/master/QaldGen-RDF.zip) in .NT format.